math-club-donostia/math-club-donostia.github.io/source/index.rst

 +++++++++++++

 If you are interested, please fill the |register|, providing your contact details and convenient time.
-You will we informed when the classes start.
+You will be informed when the classes start.

+There is no selection process,  Everyone is welcome.
 Participation is free.

 What we are not
 +++++++++++++++++

-We are not a math reinforcement class
+We are NOT a math reinforcement class.
+We do not re-explain school math, we go beyond its limits.

 .. toctree::
    :maxdepth: 3
    :hidden:

+   self
+   olympiads
+   about_me

 .. |register|  replace:: `Registration form <https://docs.google.com/forms/d/e/1FAIpQLSew5SLLOYwAfc82yxMU3IjW1-LVp3_Dir9e3roSErbGXRT6Sg/viewform?usp=sf_link>`__

+.. |stepan| replace:: Stepan Tsirkin